nisaacson/docker-riak/README.md

 * Search: The riak container is configured with [search enabled](http://docs.basho.com/riak/latest/ops/advanced/configs/search/)

 To use search, you must first enable it on a bucket before adding any data.
 [How to enable Search](http://docs.basho.com/riak/1.4.0/cookbooks/Riak-Search---Indexing-and-Querying-Riak-KV-Data/)

+Underscore.js is available by default for use in map-reduce javascript functions.